Manahil4/second-repository/README.md

 # practicing git hub  and git
-this is repo made with the help of apna college demo
+this is second repository made with the help of apna college demo
 <br>
 author:Manahil ejaz